Olle-Mineur/barnkanalen-spel/README.md

 * FrankoTheThird

 # Credits
 This is property of SVT.
-We are only trying to back everything up för the preservation to future generations.
+We are only trying to back everything up for the preservation to future generations.